USDA-VS/vSNP/docs/detailed_usage.md

 ## Adding or updating metatags

- It is important to enter the **p**ermanent unique isolate number correctly on the sequencing instrument as that number will carry through and link all the files together back to the original "raw" files. vSNP_step2.py can add metadata to the isolate number provided an Excel file (Excel file must have \"meta\" in its file name) in the reference option folder that contains the sample name (all characters left of the first underscore or period) in the first column and the metadata name in the second column.
+ It is important to enter the permanent unique isolate number correctly on the sequencing instrument as that number will carry through and link all the files together back to the original "raw" files. vSNP_step2.py can add metadata to the isolate number provided an Excel file (Excel file must have \"meta\" in its file name) in the reference option folder that contains the sample name (all characters left of the first underscore or period) in the first column and the metadata name in the second column.
 The sample name and metadata name cannot have underscores, spaces or periods within the number itself, but other characters such as dashes are acceptable.

 - MTBC metadata is maintained within the FileMaker database and Exported to Excel.
 - All other bacteria have the metadata managed using Excel worksheets